Pyramids of Mars: Plot

-Once back in 1911, the Doctor makes a jamming unit with Namin's ring to break Sutekh's hold over Scarman and the servitor robots.
-Laurence, believing this will kill his brother, attempts to stop the Doctor from activating the device, but Sarah Jane stops him.
-A pair of robots kill a local poacher outside before attacking the hunting lodge.
-The marconiscope is destroyed in the struggle, the feedback disabling one of the robots.
-Sarah Jane uses Namin's ring to send the other back to Scarman.
-The Doctor decides to blow up the partially assembled rocket, and Laurence suggests using the blasting gelignite kept in the poacher's hut.
-The Doctor and Sarah Jane leave to obtain the gelignite, ordering Laurence to strip the bindings from the deactivated robot.
-Scarman soon arrives at the lodge, and Laurence (still unable to accept that his brother is truly dead) attempts to rekindle his brother's humanity, but gets strangled instead.
-After he and Sarah Jane return, they find Laurence dead.
-The Doctor disguises himself as the disabled robot to set up the explosives before Sarah Jane detonates them with a shot from a rifle.
-Sutekh telekinetically suppresses the explosion using mental force.
+Following another attack by the robots, the Doctor decides to blow up the rocket, and Laurence suggests using gelignite, kept in the poacher's hut.
+The Doctor and Sarah Jane leave to obtain the gelignite.
+Scarman soon arrives at the lodge, and Laurence attempts to rekindle his brother's humanity, but gets strangled instead.
+The Doctor sets up the explosives, with Sarah Jane detonating it with a rifle.
+Sutekh telekinetically suppresses the explosion.
 Left with but one option, the Doctor uses the space-time tunnel to reach Sutekh and break his concentration, allowing the explosion to destroy the rocket.
-His escape now foiled, a furious Sutekh interrogates the Doctor before deciding to turn him into a thrall to transport Scarman to the Pyramids of Mars to destroy the Eye of Horus, which maintains his prison.
+A furious Sutekh turns the Doctor into a thrall to transport Scarman to Mars.